owncast/owncast.github.io/content/docs/watching-on-tvs.md

 Choose an application, and add `https://directory.owncast.online/api/iptv` as your playlist URL.

 ### AppleTV

+Owncasts for tvOS

+1. Install [Owncasts for tvOS](https://apps.apple.com/us/app/owncasts/id6451178968?platform=iphone) from the tvOS App Store.
+1. Launch the application and browse the directory.
+1. Add your own private Owncast server in the settings if it is not listed in the directory.

+iPlayTV

 1. Install [iPlayTV](https://apps.apple.com/us/app/iplaytv-iptv-m3u-player/id1072226801) from the tvOS App Store.
 1. Visit Settings -> Edit